ec-europa/toolkit/docs/guide/testing-project.rst

                command: whoami
              - ...

-Behat tests in GitLab CI
+Behat tests in CI
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In GitLab CI, it is possible to run behat in parallel, to do so, the suites must be split like shown below:
+In the CI, it is possible to run behat in parallel, to do so, the suites must be split like shown below:

 .. code-block:: yaml